-- the grant or refusal of an application for accreditation under regulation 2.5; - the decision to vary or end a condition or restriction on accreditation under regulation 2.6; - decisions on applications to modify accreditation under regulation 2.13; - the grant or refusal of dispensations under regulations 2.20 and 2.21; - the grant or refusal of authorised individual status, or status as a Head of Legal Practice or Head of Finance and Administration under regulation 4.4; - the decision to vary or end a condition or restriction on a person's status as an authorised individual, Head of Legal Practice or Head of Finance and Administration under regulation 4.6; - the decision to end a person's disqualification under regulation 5.4; - the decision to approve a holding by a non-authorised person either unconditionally or subject to conditions, or to object to the holding, prior to the grant of a firm's accreditation under regulations 6.7 and 6.8: - the decision to approve a holding by a non-authorised person either unconditionally or subject to conditions, or to object to a holding, following a firm's accreditation under regulation 6.13; - the decision to approve a holding of a material interest by a non-authorised person subject to conditions, or to object to such a holding, following a firm's accreditation under regulation 6.15; - the decision to impose conditions on a holding, or to object to a holding, of an existing material interest by a non-authorised person under regulation 6.19; - the decision to vary or end a condition on a holding of a material interest by a non-authorised person under regulation 6.21; - the grant or refusal of an application for legal services affiliate status under regulation 8.4; - the decision to vary or end a condition or restriction on a person's status as a legal services affiliate under regulation 8.5; - the decision to vary or end a condition or restriction on accreditation under regulation 10.2; - the decision to vary or end a suspension on accreditation under regulation 10.6; - orders in respect of restrictions or conditions on a firm's accreditation that are made on a urgent basis under regulation 10.7; and - Appeal Tribunal decisions under regulation 11.7. - 10.10 A decision made under regulations 4.7e, 5.1, 8.6 or 10.1 will come into effect 10 business days after notice of it is served on the firm or any later time that ICAEW specifies, except: - a if a firm has applied for a review under regulation 11.2, the effect of the decision will be suspended pending a decision on the review under regulation 11.3 or the withdrawal of the request for a review; or b if a firm has appealed under regulation 11.5, the effect of the decision will be suspended pending a decision of the Appeal Tribunal under regulation 11.7 or the withdrawal of the appeal.
+- the grant or refusal of an application for accreditation under Regulation 2.5; - the decision to vary or end a condition or restriction on accreditation under Regulation 2.6; - decisions on applications to modify accreditation under Regulation 2.13; - the grant or refusal of dispensations under Regulations 2.20 and 2.21; - the grant or refusal of authorised individual status, or status as a Head of Legal Practice or Head of Finance and Administration under Regulation 4.4; - the decision to vary or end a condition or restriction on a person's status as an authorised individual, Head of Legal Practice or Head of Finance and Administration under Regulation 4.6: - the decision to end a person's disqualification under Regulation 5.4; - the decision to approve a holding by a non-authorised person either unconditionally or subject to conditions, or to object to the holding, prior to the grant of a firm's accreditation under Regulations 6.7 and 6.8; - the decision to approve a holding by a non-authorised person either unconditionally or subject to conditions, or to object to a holding, following a firm's accreditation under Regulation 6.13; - the decision to approve a holding of a material interest by a non-authorised person subject to conditions, or to object to such a holding, following a firm's accreditation under Regulation 6.15; - the decision to impose conditions on a holding, or to object to a holding, of an existing material interest by a non-authorised person under Regulation 6.19; - the decision to vary or end a condition on a holding of a material interest by a nonauthorised person under Regulation 6.21;

+- the grant or refusal of an application for probate affiliate status under Regulation 8.4; - the decision to vary or end a condition or restriction on a person's status as a probate affiliate under Regulation 8.5; - the decision to vary or end a condition or restriction on accreditation under Regulation 10.2; - the decision to vary or end a suspension on accreditation under Regulation 10.6; - orders in respect of restrictions or conditions on a firm's accreditation that are made on a urgent basis under Regulation 10.7; and - Appeal Tribunal decisions under Regulation 11.7. - 10.10 A decision made under Regulations 4.7e, 5.1, 8.6 or 10.1 will come into effect 10 business days after notice of it is served on the firm or any later time that ICAEW specifies, save that: - a if a firm has applied for a review under Regulation 11.2, the effect of the decision will be suspended pending a decision on the review under Regulation 11.3 or the withdrawal of the request for a review; or - b if a firm appeals to the Appeal Tribunal the effect of the decision will be suspended until the appeal is finally determined or withdrawn.

-Decisions made under the regulations referred to in regulation 10.10 come into effect 10 business days after the firm has been given the decision.
+Decisions made under the regulations referred to in Regulation 10.10 come into effect 10 business days after the firm has been given the decision.
 However, the decisions are postponed if an application for review or appeal is made.
 The decision of the Review Committee or Appeal Tribunal is the one that will come into effect.

-The regulations referred to in regulation 10.10 concern the following:
+The regulations referred to in Regulation 10.10 concern the following: